deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](figures/figures_18_0.png)

-> 🔼 The figure illustrates stable consistency tuning (SCT) by showing how it reduces variance in the training target compared to other consistency training methods, unifying different training strategies under a single framework.
+> 🔼 The figure illustrates Stable Consistency Tuning (SCT) and how it unifies different training strategies of consistency models by using variance-reduced training target.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Stable consistency tuning (SCT) with variance reduced training target.
 SCT provides a unifying perspective to understand different training strategies of consistency models.